 Seattle Children's Research Institute

-Holding a prominent corner in Seattle's downtown street grid, Building Cure will maintain a transformative community presence, as well.
-The building will include The Science Discovery Lab, a teaching lab and classrooms for children and teens, with the purpose of encouraging students – Seattle Children's researchers of the future – to pursue careers in science, technology, engineering and math (STEM).
+Holding a prominent corner in Seattle's Denny Triangle neighborhood, this LEED Gold building maintains a strong community presence.
 Indoor and outdoor community spaces include a public café and a 225-seat auditorium set aside for scientific dialogue.
-These spaces serve as community assets but also mesh with goals set by Seattle Children's Science Education Department "to inspire passion for science, promote better health for students and enhance science education throughout Washington state."
+These spaces serve as community assets but also mesh with goals set by Seattle Children's Science Education Department "to inspire passion for science, promote better health for students, and enhance science education throughout Washington state."

-Flad and Aedas are co-leading Building Cure.
-Flad is serving as architect of record for all scientific workplace and research space, including the Cure Factory, and Aedas serves as architect of record for the building and interior public space.
+Flad and Aedas co-led the Building Cure project.
+Flad served as architect of record for all scientific workplace and research space, including the Cure Factory, and Aedas served as architect of record for the building and interior public space.

 RecognitionNWCB Outstanding Project of the YearAGC 2020 Build Washington AwardNAIOP Washington 2020 AwardIIDA Northern Pacific Inhealthcare Category Winner